top of page

 Coyote in the desert

 • NorthPark will limit development on high slope areas that abut the edges of the proposed Sonoran Preserve boundary within the PAD boundary.
 The creation of the Preserve and the Natural Open Space land use designation within NorthPark will explicitly disallow for development within the boundaries of the preserve, where development currently would be permitted under the existing zoning.
 The image to the right is a cross-section and simulated view of Pinnacle Peak, across the CAP Canal - from the viewpoint of Pinnacle Vista Drive.
-The NorthPark PUD will include development standards to minimize the impact of views from existing residential development in the vicinity of the Project area.
+The NorthPark PUD includes development standards to minimize the impact of views from existing residential development in the vicinity of the Project area.

 View of the Sonoran Preserve